kiritigowda/help/linuxGuide/readme.md

 * diff -y --suppress-common-lines file1 file2 | aha --black --title 'report-diff' > reportDiff.html

 * lsmod | grep kfd - - Show the status of modules in the Linux Kernel

+* lsb_release -a for information related to the Ubuntu version

+* uname -r